Olga Tufnell: Return to London

 The Wellcome Foundation allowed Olga some rooms at St John's Lodge in London's Regent's Park, where the University College London's Institute of Archaeology had recently been established.
 Her work was almost immediately put on hold due to the outbreak of World War II, as Olga was co-opted to the BBC Arabic radio station due to her association with the Middle East.
 Around the same time, she also became an air raid warden.

 At the end of the war, she returned to her work on the report.
 She controversially published findings that held that the time period between two occupational levels, Level II (preceding Babylonian conquest by Nebuchadnezzar) and Level III (preceding Assyrian conquest by Sennacherib) was likely to be in the range of 100 years, rather than a decade, as Starkey had suggested.
 Although the majority held that Starkey's interpretation was more likely, in 1973 subsequent excavations vindicated her opinion.

 In 1951, Olga became a Fellow of the Society of Antiquaries of London.
 She was proud of this award and called it one of her "greatest achievements".
 Olga continued to study and to write up the Lachish report for 20 years, with the final publication (Lachish IV) in 1957.
 Whilst writing the report, she dealt with requests related to the excavation, including distributing the Lachish finds and sending some "unwanted pots" to a school museum.
 The multi-volume report was described as the "pre-eminent source book for Palestinian archaeology".

 Later life

 Once the full report had been published, Olga turned her attention to the study of scarabs, working with William Ayres Ward.
 Although many scholars dismissed the field of scarabs and seals as "unreliable of chronology", Olga meticulously recorded the dimensions and styles of the artefacts.
 She was an early adopter of the use of computers for measurement of the scarabs and she was due to present a paper on that use of computers just days after her death in April 1985.
-In 1983, 50 years after the initial excavations, Olga was invited back to the site of Lachish, to see the more modern excavations by University of Tel Aviv.
+In 1983, 50 years after the initial excavations, Olga was invited back to the site of Lachish, to see the more modern excavations by Tel Aviv University.
 There she was greeted by 200 local archaeologists, who welcomed her enthusiastically.